fieldtrip/website/development/realtime/ctf.md

 ### Compilation

-On the command line, change to the ''realtime/acquisition/ctf'' directory and type ''make''.
+On the command line, change to the "realtime/acquisition/ctf" directory and type "make".
 This will produce all versions of the interface, as well as some tools for testing and managing the shared memory.
 Note that you might need to compile the buffer library first.

 ## Original interface between MATLAB and shared memory